jsmasterathul/regex-exps/README.md

  **2. The dot (.) matches anything (except for a newline).**

  **3. The positive lookahead (?=) asserts regex_1 to be immediately followed by regex_2.**
+ The lookahead is excluded from the match.
+It does not return matches of regex_2